relay-tools/react-router-relay/README.md

 - `react-router-relay` only updates the Relay route on actual location changes.
 Specifically, it will not update the Relay route after changes to location state, so ensure that you update your container variables appropriately when updating location state.
 - `react-router-relay` uses referential equality on route objects to generate unique names for queries.
 If your `route` objects do not maintain referential equality, then you can specify a globally unique `name` property on the route to identify it.
-- Relay containers attempt to avoid re-rendering except when necessary.
-However, they can only do so when all props not through Relay are of scalar types.
-As the props injected by Relay Router into route components are not of static types, this optimization does not work there.
-As such, when using React Router with Relay, you should attempt to make the `render` method on any route components as lightweight as possible, and leave the real rendering work to child components that only receive scalar non-Relay props.
+- Relay's re-rendering optimizations only work when all non-Relay props are scalar.
+As the props injected by React Router are objects, they disable these re-rendering optimizations.
+To take maximum advantage of these optimizations, you should make the `render` methods on your route components as lightweight as possible, and do as much rendering work as possible in child components that only receive scalar and Relay props.

 ## Authors